qt3uw/qt3-utils/README.md

-# Utility Classes and Functions for the QT3 Lab
+# UW Quantum Defect Lab Utilities (base)
+This repository contains the base software tools and applications for interfacing with hardware used in the [Quantum Defect Laboratory](https://sites.google.com/uw.edu/optospintronics-lab/home) at the University of Washington.

-This package provides a number of tools and fully-packaged programs for usage in the Quantum Technologies Teaching and Test-Bed (QT3) lab at the University of Washington.
+This repository was initially forked from [`qt3-utils`](https://github.com/qt3uw/qt3-utils) (developed for the Quantum Technologies Teaching and Test-Bed (QT3) lab, also at the University of Washington).

-The QT3 lab confocal microscope utilizes the following hardware to perform various spin-control experiments on quantum systems, such as NV centers in diamond:
+Currently, `qdl-utils` supports the following hardware for experiments with solid-state optical emitters and spin-qubits:

 * TTL pulsers
   * Quantum Composer Sapphire
   * Spin Core PulseBlaster
- * Excelitas SPCM for photon detection
 * NI-DAQ card (PCIx 6363) for data acquisition and control
+  * Edge counting from Excelitas SPCM for photon detection
- * Jena System's Piezo Actuator Stage Control Amplifier
+  * Jena System's piezo actuator stage control
- * [Future] spectrometer

-The code in this package facilitates usages of these devices to perform experiments.
+  * Mad City Labs piezo actuator stage control
+* Newport Micrometers via serial connection

+Additionally, several fully interfaced, Python applications are provided for standard and commonly used experiments:

+* `qdlmove`: Customizable graphical interface for position control, reconfigurable for mutltiple positioners.
+* `qdlple`: Reconfigurable resonant excitation (photoluminescence excitation) spectroscopy.
+* `qdlscan`:  Reconfigurable 1-d and 2-d confocal scan imaging.
+* `qdlscope`: Real-time oscilloscope readout from the SPCM via the digital input terminal on the NI-DAQ board.

+as well as some legacy applications from `qt3-utils`.

+Applications are generally structured to be easily configured for different setups (using supported hardware) via the use of YAML files.
+Modifications to include additional hardware should also be relatively straightforward.
+Finally, in the case where a custom one-off, experiment is required, many of the controllers and hardware interfaces can be utilized directly without the development of a GUI or application.

+### Intended usage
+With the release of `v1.0.0` we are no longer actively developing features for the main `qdlutils` repository.
+Bug fixes and modifications to existing applications may still be developed and pushed as needed, however large changes will not be actively developed (unless there is significant need for such a feature).
+Instead, users are expected to fork this repository and maintain/actively develop their forks as needed for their own purposes.
+In the event that specific features, changes, or bug fixes are of generic interest to multiple users, this repository may be merged/updated via a Pull Request.

-# Setup
+## Setup

 ### Prerequisites